ballerina-platform/module-ballerina-graphql/docs/proposals/context.md

 The fields of the `Context` objects can be either `value:Clonable` or an isolated object.

-* The `add` function can be used to add a field to the context.
+* The `set` function can be used to set value to an attribute of the context.
 It requires two arguments, the `key` and the `value`.
 Key must be a `string`.
-It will result in a `graphql:Error` if the provided key already exists in the context.

 * The `get` function can be used to get a field value from the context.
 It requires one argument, the `key`, which is a `string`.
 If the provided key exists in the context, it will return the value, otherwise it will return a `graphql:Error`.